Dansby Swanson Preview, Player Props: Cubs vs. Diamondbacks

-On Friday, Dansby Swanson (.297 slugging percentage in past 10 games, with no homers) and the Chicago Cubs play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+On Saturday, Dansby Swanson (.250 slugging percentage in past 10 games, with no homers) and the Chicago Cubs face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
 First pitch is at 2:20 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Diamondbacks.
+He had a hitless showing in his last game (0-for-3) against the Diamondbacks.

 Dansby Swanson Game Info & Props vs. the Diamondbacks